 Conclusion

-Choosing between golf lessons and self-learning depends on the beginner’s goals, time, and budget.
-Lessons with a golf instructor can jumpstart skills like mastering a swing or fixing faults quicker.
+Choosing between golf lessons and self-learning depends on a beginner’s goals, time, and budget.
+Lessons with a golf instructor can jumpstart skills like mastering a swing or fixing faults more quickly.

 Self-learning offers freedom but carries the risk of bad habits creeping in.
-Both paths teach valuable fundamentals, so it boils down to what fits your life best.
-Either way, practice drills and patience are key for any golfer starting out!
+Both paths teach valuable fundamentals, so the decision comes down to what fits your life best.
+Either way, consistent practice drills and patience are key for any golfer starting out.

 FAQs